zoerechav/Coral_Skeleton_Edge/README.md

 Ensure the data folder and scripts are located in /path/to/coral/ or wherever your project resides.
 ## MATLAB
+To run demo scripts in MATLAB interface:

+- Open both Precursor_Phas_Distance.m and ppd_tester_code.m
+- In the 'Editor' tab, press 'Run' or another instance/modification of 'Run' for ppd_tester_code.m.
+This will call the Precursor_Phase_Distance function.

 ## Python
 To run demo scripts in terminal: